ahtesham007/social-network-drf/README.md

 1. Clone this repository
 2. Move inside the social-network-drf directory
 3. Create a .env file & update these env variables:
-Make sure to use root as MySQL User (Might face connection issue)

     ```bash
     # MySQL Database variables
     MYSQL_ROOT_PASSWORD=